shtrausslearning/shtrausslearning.github.io/docs/markdown/mldsai-info/2023-10-13-spark-prophet.md

 +----------+------------+------------+----------------+
 ```

-The `Date` unique values can be called and checked, we have weekly data for different regions.
+The `Date` unique values can be called and checked, we have weekly data for different regions

 ```python
 sales.select(col('Date')).distinct().orderBy('Date').show(5)